TL;DR

 Recommendation: defend list price.
 Volume incentives are cheaper than discounts if growth slips.

-How to refine
+How to refine the output

 - Output too generic?
 Paste 1-2 prior-quarter narratives from the same company so AI matches voice.

-- AI hedging (“could either way”)?
+- AI hedging (“could go either way”)?
 Replace prompt line 1 with: “Pick the single most important lever; do not list two.”

 - Wrong audience tone?
 Add: “The CFO already knows the math — do not re-explain sensitivity.
 Focus on the call.”